nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 since ASO's resource representations are mostly straightforward reflections of the Azure API spec, shifting away from ASO to another Azure API abstraction should be mostly mechanical.

-## Alternatives

-The main alternative to leveraging ASO to expose the entire AKS API from CAPZ would be for CAPZ to build its own code generation pipeline which takes as input the Azure API specs and ultimately produces definitions for AzureManagedControlPlane and AzureManagedMachinePool and mappings to ASO's ManagedCluster and ManagedClustersAgentPool.
-Such a solution would likely end up being too similar to what ASO already provides for the effort to be worthwhile.

 ## Upgrade Strategy

 Each of the first four [options above](#api-design-options) would existing in a new v2alpha1 CAPZ API version for